 Nowadays you hear of new forms of leadership that seem to be necessary.
 Yet many organizations struggle with this issue, because what exactly is it about.
 These include hyping names such as:

-But are these all different styles now?
+But are these all different styles in vogue now?
 Not at the core.
 The principle is: away with so many of your bosses and the bossiness.
 Involve the employees, give them responsibility, give them the opportunity to develop in a safe environment that is not based on fear and control but on trust.

 I know from my own experience that this dream of many of you can come true, although chances are small.
 For me I have been in this ideal situation in six of my 37 years of being employed.
 So, it is possible and maybe you just have to look for it.
 But after reading this you will know what to look for!

 The best alternative

 Still, there might be a lot of you, who already had dreadful experiences with bad bosses for a long time, too long a time.
 And you are thinking of a way out of this, but do not yet know how.
 Their is a simple solution: become your own boss.
 Now I hear you saying that doing so is easier said then done.
 You are correct, but nowadays there are ways to do so, which are pretty much accessible for everyone.